menandmice/micetro_docs/guides/reference/health_bar_information.rst

 Update server unreachable
 """""""""""""""""""""""""

 This warning is shown when Micetro Central has lost its connection to the update server.
 It is not mandatory to have this connection and it can be turned off.
-To fix this issue, make sure that machine running the update service and the machine running Micetro Central are listening to the same TCP port.
-TCP port ``4603`` is reserved for the update service, but it can be changed if there is another software using that TCP port.
+To fix this issue, make sure that machine running the Update Agent and the machine running Micetro Central are listening to the same TCP port.
+TCP port ``4603`` is reserved for the Update Agent, but it can be changed if there is another software using that TCP port.
 See :ref:`change-updater-port` about changing the TCP port.

 Zone replication group out of sync
 """"""""""""""""""""""""""""""""""